holoviz/holoviz/hep/hep0.md

 <tr><td> Implementation </td><td> link to the PR for the implementation, NA if not available </td></tr>
 </table>

+### Summary
-This table should be followed by a **Summary** section and then additional sections as needed by the proposal.
-Some sections that may be included if appropriate for the proposal include:
+The table should be followed by a **Summary** section.

+### Specification
-    * Specification/Policy -- The technical details of the proposed enhancement.
+If a HEP is perscriptive in nature (providing explicit guidelines or rules to follow), a **Specification** or **Policy** section is required to convey the technical details of the proposed enhancement.

+### Optional Sections
+Some sections that may be
+included if appropriate for the proposal include:

-    * Motivation -- Why the proposed change or formalization is needed.
+- **Motivation/Background**: Why the proposed change or formalization is needed.
-    * Rationale -- Why particular decisions were made in the proposal.
+- **Rationale**: Why particular decisions were made in the proposal.
-    * Backwards Compatibility -- Will the proposed change break existing packages or workflows.
+- **Backwards Compatibility**: Will the proposed change break existing packages or workflows.
-    * Alternatives -- Any alternatives considered during the design.
+- **Alternatives**: Any alternatives considered during the design.
-    * Sample Implementation/Illustration -- Links to prototype or a sample implementation of the proposed change.
+- **Sample Implementation/Illustration**: Links to prototype or a sample implementation of the proposed change.
-    * FAQ -- Frequently asked questions (and answers to them).
+- **FAQ**: Frequently asked questions (and answers to them).
-    * Resolution -- A short summary of the decision made by the community.
+- **Resolution**: A short summary of the decision process conducted with the community.
-    * Reference -- Any references used in the design of the HEP.
+- **Reference**: Any references used in the design of the HEP.

+### Copyright
-A final **Copyright** section is also required.
+A final **Copyright** section is required.

 ## Pronunciation
 HEP is to be pronounced `/hep/`.

 ## Reference
-Much of this document was adapted from [CEP 1](https://github.com/conda-incubator/ceps/blob/main/cep-1.md) by the conda community.
+A significant portion of this document was adapted from [CEP 1](https://github.com/conda-incubator/ceps/blob/main/cep-1.md) by the conda community.
 The [Numpy](https://numpy.org/neps/nep-0000.html) and [Python](https://peps.python.org/pep-0001/) versions of enhancement proposal guidelines were also referenced for inspiration.

 ## Copyright
 This document is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.